brette-0/patchlib/docs/ips_docs.md

 `IPS` or `International Patching System` filetypes (ending `.ips`) were created in 1993 to express "diffs" between a controlled "origin" file and a resultant "target" file.
 MS-DOS at this point was the most popular operating system and most people could not store a `32 bit` number due to limitations on their device.

-This was developed my Japanese ["ROM-Hackers"](https://en.wikipedia.org/wiki/ROM_hacking) who wished to share their modifications in a way that did not promote or commit acts of digital piracy, these files were spread on file hosting/shareware and forum websites before established ROM-Hacking communities were established such as [Super Mario World Central](https://www.smwcentral.net/) which stores the largest archive of [Super Mario World](https://www.mariowiki.com/Super_Mario_World) ROM-Hacks, and is the most popular use for this filetype.
+This was developed my Japanese ["ROM-Hackers"](https://en.wikipedia.org/wiki/ROM_hacking) who wished to share their modifications in a way that did not promote or commit acts of digital piracy, these files were spread on file hosting/shareware and forum websites before mainstream ROM-Hacking communities were established such as [Super Mario World Central](https://www.smwcentral.net/) which stores the largest archive of [Super Mario World](https://www.mariowiki.com/Super_Mario_World) ROM-Hacks, and is the most popular use for this filetype.

 **Common IPS tools include:**